NathanW2/dmsnz-pyqgis-workshop/workshop/docs/qgis.md

 - Handle apply button
 - Handling layer selection
-- Update features based on only set fields from config
+- Update features based on set fields
 - Refresh the map

-First things first we need to handle the `apply_template` button from the last step in our `FeatureTemplates` class.
+First things first.
+We need to handle the `apply_template` button from the last step in our `FeatureTemplates` class.
 In here we are going to grab the selected objects and apply the field data we have in our template to the objects.

 ```
 layer = self.iface.activeLayer()
 ```

-and we get the selected objects using:
+We get the selected objects using:

 ```
 features = layer.selectedFeatures()
 ```

+**Tip:** Look at the `QgsVectorLayer` API for what else is possible.

-putting it all together we have
+Putting it all together we have:

 ```
     def apply_template(self, name, fields):